facelessuser/RegReplace/readme.md

 ```

 ## Apply Regex Right Before File Save Event
 If you want to automatically apply a sequence right before a file saves, you can define sequences in the reg_replace.sublime-settings file.
-Each "on save" sequence will be applied to the files you sepcify by file patterns or file regex.
+Each "on save" sequence will be applied to the files you specify by file patterns or file regex.
 Also, you must have `on_save` set to `true`.
 You can also just highlight, fold, or unfold by regex by adding the `"action": "mark"` key/value pair (options are mark, fold, and unfold).
 Both types can be used at the same time.
 Actions are performed after replacements.

 Example: